cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 MUST validate the inputs before processing the Coordinator's request.
 In particular, the Signer MUST validate commitment_list, deserializing each group Element in the list using DeserializeElement from {{dep-pog}}.
 If deserialization fails, the Signer MUST abort the protocol.
+Further, the signer MUST ensure that the message to be signed is in fact appropriate.
+However, doing so requires application-level logic, and so we omit this check here.

 Upon receipt and successful input validation, each Signer then runs the following procedure to produce its own signature share.
-Each signer should also verify that the message to be signed is in fact valid;
-however, this check is application-specific and so we omit this step below.

 ~~~
   Inputs: